The ferry service between Yarmouth (Nova Scotia Canada) and Bar Harbour (Maine USA) was suspended for season 2021 due to the ongoing pandemic.

 Bay Ferries’ CAT is expected to sit idle for another year as the restrictions between Canada and the USA remain strict and are not due to change in the near future.

 In a release, Lloyd Hines (Transportation and Infrastructure Renewal Minister) said it was a disappointing decision to have to make, but given the ongoing uncertainty, it was really the only choice they had.

 This is the 3rd full year the ferry will not be sailing.
 In 2020, the crossings were suspended because of increasing COVID cases in the USA and travel restrictions, much like the 2021 reasoning.

-In 2019, terminal works forced Bay Ferries to cancel and delay bookings several times as the US Customs And Border Protection agency ordered renovations to Bar Harbour Terminal's building before it would put agents to process travellers.
-Ultimately, the season was cancelled in July 2019.
+In 2019, terminal works forced Bay Ferries to cancel and delay bookings several times as the US Customs And Border Protection agency ordered renovations to Bar Harbour Terminal's building before it would put agents to process travelers.
+Ultimately, the season was canceled in July 2019.